 The reason why organizations employ and outsource managed IT services is that it is more practical and cost-effective than appointing a permanent member of an organization.
 For small to medium-sized businesses, resources and issues when it comes to IT can be overwhelming to manage.
-If these businesses desire to grow, it is recommended that they choose managed IT services to provide them with the IT support so that they can focus on other work-related matters.
+If these businesses desire to grow, it is recommended that they choose remote IT services to provide them with the IT support so that they can focus on other work-related matters.

 Managed IT Services Disadvantages

 Although there are many benefits an organization can get from outsourcing a managed service provider, there are still situations that pose risks.